 In her second term as CM, Jayalalitha also carried out prompt RWH – Rain Water Harvest – that the successive Karunanidhi’s DMK government failed to keep up.
 When ADMK returned to power and Madam became the 3rd time CM, there was no time for her for administration (for a variety of personal reasons) and RWH has been since long forgotten.
 But most developers seem to be incorporating RWH in new projects, not because of any legal or corporation statute or rule book, but because they happen to think it is good and prudent to keep the water table replenished periodically with every monsoon.
 While weeding out of waterbodies was done systematically in previous JJ regimes during summers, nothing of the sort was carried out in the present term.

 PRE-MONSOON CRITERIA: WEEDING THE UNDERGROWTH & MAINTENANCE/UP-KEEP OF WATERBODIES

-Sometimes, citizens themselves take the initiative to weed out dense growth from tanks and ponds.
+Sometimes, citizens themselves take the initiative to weed out dense growth from lakes, tanks and ponds, sprucing them up for storage from an impending monsoon.
 NCC units for instance have been rendering such a selfless community service with young men involved in the good job for years.
 Chitrakulam, a small temple tank in Mylapore was thus cleared of weeds and made good by school students for a project.
 Similarly a few years back, my cousin and his friends weeded out the temple tank attached to Nitya Kalyana Perumal temple in ECR (30 km from city).

 When the government is dysfunctional, it is finally upto us countrymen to fend for ourselves.
 This is what happened in Coimbatore (refer the above link).